-Jack Gron - Corpus Christi, Texas
+Jack Gron - Houston, Texas

 Jack Gron was born in the steel-producing town of Steubenville, Ohio in 1951.
 He received a BFA degree in Sculpture from the Columbus College of Art and Design in Columbus, Ohio in 1973.
 Jack attended Washington University in St. Louis where he earned an MFA degree in Sculpture in 1976.
 From 1976 - 1980, Jack operated a sculpture studio in Chicago where he fabricated and installed several large-scale public works while teaching part-time at community colleges in the area.
 In 1980, Jack moved to Cincinnati, Ohio and taught sculpture and ceramics at the University of Cincinnati for two years.
 After that he moved to Lexington, Kentucky where he taught sculpture for 20 years and served as Chairman of the Art Department for 7 years.
 In 2002, he accepted a position as Director of the School of Art at Northern Arizona University for three years.
-In 2005, jack was offered the position of Chairman of the Department of Art at Texas A&M University - Corpus Christi where he continues today.
+In 2005, jack was offered the position of Chairman of the Department of Art at Texas A&M University - Corpus Christi.

 All through his academic career, Jack has maintained a high profile as a working artist in developing a national and international reputation.
 He has served the greater community through his activities as workshop facilitator, exhibition adjudicator, artist in residencies and lecturer, conference panelist and member of several local, regional and national boards and commissions.